jdalrymple/gitbeaker/README.md

 how to run locally via npm linking for Development testing thanks to [Adam Dehnel](https://github.com/arsdehnel) in [PR #23](https://github.com/jdalrymple/node-gitlab-api/pull/23)
 - Exposed the Merge Requests resource which was missing from the exports list thanks to [fewieden](https://github.com/fewieden) in [PR #26](https://github.com/jdalrymple/node-gitlab-api/pull/26)
 - Added support for the Project Enviroments API and the Project Jobs API thanks to [Jeff Pelton](https://github.com/comster) in [PR #28](https://github.com/jdalrymple/node-gitlab-api/pull/28)
-- Fixing parse function to handle encoded urls that dont include '/' such as in groups #24
+- Fixing parse function to handle encoded urls that don't include '/' such as in groups #24

 ### Breaking Changes between 2.1.0 and 2.2.0
 - Fixed a problem with the get responses where the response contained the full request response and not just the body